tony9321/Backtester-lab/README.md

 3. **[Technical Indicators](./quantlab-cpp/README.md#-technical-indicators-mathematics)** - EMA, RSI, Bollinger Bands implementation
 4. **[Strategy Development](./quantlab-cpp/README.md#-project-architecture)** - Combine indicators into trading signals
 5. **[Backtesting & Validation](./quantlab-cpp/README.md#-testing-and-validation)** - Realistic simulation with costs

-## ⚠️ Disclaimer

-This is an educational project for learning quantitative finance concepts.
-All strategies and indicators are for learning purposes only.
-Trading involves risk of loss.

----